A couple of weeks ago I had the great fortune to be a guest on the first edition of the Money and Media Podcast, brought to you by FinCon.

 I received an email from Joe Saul-Sehy of the Stacking Benjamins blog who also creates one of my favorite financial podcasts.
 He is working with PT, founder of FinCon, to create a series of FinCon podcasts leading up to FinCon14 in New Orleans this year.

-He asked me to appear on that first episode of the podcast to do a roundtable discussion with another talented blogger, Lauren Bowling of LB And The Money Tree, around the topic of the top 5 lessons we learned at FinCon.
+He asked me to appear on that first episode of the podcast to do a roundtable discussion with another talented blogger, Lauren Bowling of Financial Best Life, around the topic of the top 5 lessons we learned at FinCon.
 Also on the podcast is featured guest Farnoosh Torabi, as well as Phil Taylor.

 I was happy to take part, and even though I was nervous doing my first real podcast, Joe is a podcasting pro and put us both at ease.

 Let's take a look at my top 5 things I learned at FinCon.
 Click on the link below to download the podcast and follow along!

 Top 5 Lessons I Learned At FinCon 2013